-Include a description of the system with an overview of the energy services to be provided (e.g., generation, waste heat recovery, storage) by the system to the project site; the major components making up the system; and the general operating schedule of the system (e.g., is it 24x7x365 or 10x6x365); the operating schedule is required to distinguish the system's intended operation as either a dispatchable or baseload generation resource.
-Include photos and/or diagrams of the system if available.

-- Break out subsystems such as waste heat recovery systems to provide context for thermal energy metering systems.
-Provide similar descriptions for other important subsystems such as energy storage when combined with wind systems. - Include a description of the existing load at the site and identification of the sources of the fuel that would be displaced by operation of the SGIP system (i.e., electricity provided by XYZ utility or natural gas provided by ABC utility) and photos of the interface locations where the SGIP system would be located to displace the load.
+- Include a description of the system with an overview of the energy services to be provided (e.g., generation, waste heat recovery, storage) by the system to the project site; the major components making up the system; and the general operating schedule of the system (e.g., is it 24x7x365 or 10x6x365); the operating schedule is required to distinguish the system's intended operation as either an intermittent, dispatchable, or baseload generation resource.
+Include photos and/or diagrams of the system if available. - Break out subsystems such as waste heat recovery systems for other renewable fuel generation projects to provide context for thermal energy metering systems.
+Provide similar descriptions for other important subsystems such as energy storage when combined with wind systems. - o Include a description of the existing load at the site and identification of the sources of the fuel that would be displaced by operation of the SGIP system (i.e., electricity provided by XYZ utility or natural gas provided by ABC utility) and photos of the interface locations where the SGIP system would be located to displace the load.